slavaandrejev/LearnOpenGL/README.md

 Download and install MSYS2 following [these instructions](https://www.msys2.org/).
 MSYS2 gives you several options for the [environment](https://www.msys2.org/docs/environments/) to run.
-The following instructions assume UCRT environment, you have to click the correspondent link installed by MSYS2 to open it.
-Then, from there, first, install the necessary
+The following instructions assume the UCRT environment; you have to click the corresponding link installed by MSYS2 to open it.
+Then, from there, first, install the necessary packages:
-packages:
 ```
 $ pacman -S mingw-w64-ucrt-x86_64-gcc \
             mingw-w64-ucrt-x86_64-meson \